DATA-606-SPRING-2022/marissa_DATA606/ipynb/README.md

 - compute the density by diving land area to population
 - scatter plots for the densities for 2019 and 2020, for States' rural percentage and rural category
 - merging the land area, population and rural percentage
+- saved Density.csv

 ### 301 Merged Density and Real Estate.ipynb
-- merged the density and real etate dataset
+- Merged the density and real etate dataset
-- remove null values
+- Remove null values
-- show MSNO matrix
+- Show MSNO matrix
+- Saved to RE_Density.csv
+- RE_Density.csv can't be found in the csv folder because it is too large to upload

 ### 401 Box Plot, Matrix and Bar Chart.ipynb
 - Correlation matrix